allebone/help.omni.af.mil/docs/PEX/Setup.md

         1. In the Resource Groups section, select Add to add ranges to the airspace.
         2. In the Add Resource Groups flyout, the ranges not yet mapped to the airspace wil be listed.
         3. Select the checkboxes for those ranges to be mapped to the airspace.
-        4. Select Done when al ranges have been selected.
+        4. Select Done when all ranges have been selected.
 This wil return you to the Edit Airspace flyout.
         5. Select Save.

         !!! note